jython/book/chapter19.rst

         def testDivision(self):
             self.assertRaises(ZeroDivisionError, operator.div, 1, 0)
-	    # Could also be writen as:
+            # The same assertion using a different idiom:
-            # self.assertRaises(ZeroDivisionError, lambda: 1 / 0)
+            self.assertRaises(ZeroDivisionError, lambda: 1 / 0)

 Now, you may be wondering how to run this testcase.
 The simple answer is to add the following to the file in which we defined it::